|Title:||Head Coach, Fourth Year|

 Nate Teymer knows what it takes to build a basketball program from the ground up.
-Now in his fourth season at the helm of the Lady Jaguar program, that’s exactly what he’s done.
+Now in his fourth season at the helm of the women's basketball program, that’s exactly what he’s done.

-Teymer (pronounced TEE-mer) inherited a squad that combined for five wins the previous two seasons and guided ASU to a 4-0 start in his first year en route to an 8-18 overall record.
-A season later, in 2011-12, the Lady Jags improved to 12-15 and enjoyed a six-game winning streak, the longest since the 2007-08 season.
+Teymer (pronounced TEE-mer) inherited a squad that combined for five wins the previous two seasons and guided GRU Augusta to a 4-0 start in his first year en route to an 8-18 overall record.
+A season later, in 2011-12, the Jags improved to 12-15 and enjoyed a six-game winning streak, the longest since the 2007-08 season.

-Teymer was introduced as the eighth head coach in the program’s 37-year history on April 1, 2010 at a press conference in The Towers inside Washington Hall on the main campus of Augusta State University.
+Teymer was introduced as the eighth head coach in the program’s 37-year history on April 1, 2010 at a press conference in The Towers inside Washington Hall on the main campus of Georgia Regents University.

 The former head coach of Southern Polytechnic State University in Marietta, Ga., Teymer spent five seasons at the helm of the Lady Hornets’ program.
 He oversaw SPSU’s resurgence, taking the squad from a 5-22 record in his first season in 2005-06 to a school-record 30-5 mark in 2009-10 and the school’s first-ever NAIA National Tournament appearance.